 Children's books to use with this strategy

 Join three children who find a magical piece of chalk that begins an exciting series of events to figure out "what next."
-This might be fun to use in conjunction with Crockett Johnson's Harold & the Purple Crayon (HarperCollins).
+This might be fun to use together with Crockett Johnson's Harold and the Purple Crayon.

 Deep in the Forest

 A baby bear explores a human abode in this riff on the Goldilocks tale.
 Readers could infer seasons, feelings, and consequences in this modern classic.

 What Do You Do with a Tail Like This?